anaberrocal/got-plants-tonight/README.md

 ## Acknowledgments

 * Thank you to the team at Trefle for creating this API.
-* Inspired by my love for plants and their care but a big thank you goes out to the "myGarden" app by Gardena in the App Store for additional inspiration.
+* Inspired by my love for plants but a thank you goes out to the "myGarden" app by Gardena in the App Store for additional inspiration.